AndProx/AndProx/docs/hacking.md

 There are some platform-specific differences:

-* AndProx has no stdin/out, so `printf` and `gets` won't work.
+* AndProx has no stdin, so `gets` won't work.
 This breaks a lot of the interactive scripting in Lua.

 * ncurses and readline are also unavailable.